Dadezana/geop/README.md

 # Geop<br>![Cocoapods platforms](https://img.shields.io/badge/Platform-Windows-blue) ![Cocoapods platforms](https://img.shields.io/badge/Platform-Linux-yellow) ![Cocoapods platforms](https://img.shields.io/badge/Platform-Android-green) ![Cocoapods platforms](https://img.shields.io/badge/Platform-MacOS-red)
 Cross-platform program tested on Windows, Linux and Android<br>
-I made it to speed up the access to my school's register, so i don't have to open the browser, search for the register and so on...
+I made it to speed up the access to my school's register, so i don't have, every time, to open the browser, search for the register and so on...

 # How to use it
 >Install packages: `pip -r requirements.txt`<br>